olsonjeffery/rust-intro-presentation/README.md

   - A rich typesystem
   - Rust has C-compatible struct layouts!
+  - Reasoning about memory layout
+    - Stack, heap, dynamic memory pools, etc
   - Rust features several categories of types more commonly found in functional languages
     - algebraic datatypes (enums or tagged unions)
     - tuples
     - traits (typeclasses in haskell).
 Rust has generics!
   - Nothing particularly innovative about the language.
 Most features follow existing academic work/features.
   - Like C/C++, can reason about semantics of memory layout in a reasonably transparent fashion.
 He who controls memory layout controls the universe.